-Studies have also found that multitasking has a negative physical effect by prompting the release of stress hormones and adrenaline.
+Studies have also found that multitasking has a negative physical effect by promoting the release of stress hormones and adrenaline.

-Multitasking are that it is linked to short term memory loss, and can change your ability to concentrate and increase gaps in your attentiveness.
+Multitasking is that it is linked to short-term memory loss, and can change your ability to concentrate and increase gaps in your attentiveness.

-Researchers found that people who multitask while eating don’t mentally process what they have eaten causing the to eat larger meals more often leading to weight gain.
+Researchers found that people who multitask while eating don’t mentally process what they have eaten causing them to eat larger meals more often leading to weight gain.

 Now that you understand the negative impacts of multitasking, what can you do about it?